getkeops/keops/doc/python/api/pytorch/KernelSolve.rst

 .. rubric:: Summary

-This section contains the full API documention for the conjugate gradient solver for :doc:`Generic linear systems <../../generic-solver>`, with full support of PyTorch's :mod:`autograd` engine.
+This section contains the full API documention for the conjugate gradient solver for :doc:`Generic linear systems <../../generic-solver>`, with full support of PyTorch's :mod:`torch.autograd` engine.

 .. currentmodule:: pykeops.torch
 .. autosummary::